vkayy/vkdb/README.md

 vkdb is built on log-structured merge (LSM) trees.
 In their simplest form, these have an in-memory layer and a disk layer, paired with a write-ahead log (WAL) for persistence of in-memory changes.

-When you instantiate a `vkdb::Database`, all of the prior in-memory information (in-memory layer, LoadedMetadata, etc.) will be loaded in if the database already exists, and if not, a new one is set up.
+When you instantiate a `vkdb::Database`, all of the prior in-memory information (in-memory layer, metadata, etc.) will be loaded in if the database already exists, and if not, a new one is set up.
 This persists on disk until you clear it via `vkdb::Database::clear`.

 It's best to make all interactions via `vkdb::Database`, or the `vkdb::Table` type via `vkdb::Database::getTable`, unless you just want to play around with vq (more on this later).

+Also, one important thing to note is that all database files will be stored in `vkdb::DATABASE_DIRECTORY`; you shouldn't tamper with this directory or the files in it.

 ```mermaid
 graph LR